Fast-Track Your Australian PR as a Chief Information Officer

 - Web Engineering – (Web Design, Internet Engineering)

-Yes, candidates from countries such as the United Kingdom, Canada, the United States, New Zealand, and Ireland are not required to submit IELTS or OET scores.
+Yes.
+Applicants from the United Kingdom, Canada, the United States, New Zealand, and Ireland are exempt from submitting IELTS or OET scores as proof of English language proficiency.